ricktimmis/gobandit/docs/Specification.md

 # Architecture Synopsis

 GoBandit consists of a Scene, Control, Score, Board and Tile.
+These are the implementation components each component implements an interface.

+Ensure you take a look at GoBandit App Architecture.mm ( This is a Freeplane file)

 ## Scene
 Scene is the visualisation for the current state of the game board.
 It expects to be passed a "Board" interface and a pointer to an SDL Surface.